-Testing and Reporting Requirements for West Nile Virus and Other Arboviruses July 23, 2020
+Testing and Reporting Requirements for West Nile Virus and Other Arboviruses

+July 1, 2021

-Given the detection of mosquitoes infected with West Nile virus (WNV) in Philadelphia, neighboring PA counties, and in New Jersey, risk for human infection is increased.
+Given the detection of mosquitoes infected with West Nile virus (WNV) in Philadelphia, risk for human infection is increased.
 Area healthcare providers should consider the potential for WNV and other arboviral infections (e.g., Powassan virus) in patients presenting with unspecified neuroinvasive infections, as well as travel-related arboviral infections (e.g., dengue, chikungunya, etc.) among Philadelphia residents returning from subtropical and tropical regions.